ismet55555/AWS_Solutions_Architect_Notes/README.md

   - Can create a flow log for a VPC, a subnet, or a network interface
   - Can use the default format for the flow log record, or you can specify a custom format

+- VPC Endpoints
+  - Privately connect your VPC to supported AWS and VPC endpoint services powered by AWS PrivateLink without needing an Internet gateway, NAT computer, VPN connection, or AWS Direct Connect connection
+  - Instances do not require a public IP address
+  - Traffic stays within AWS network

 - Neptune
   - Graph database

 - CloudTrail
+  - Record of an activity in an AWS account
+    - Action taken by a user, role, or service
+  - Both API and non-API account activity made through the AWS Management Console, AWS SDKs, command-line tools, and other AWS services
+  - Events to track:
+    - Management - On by default
+    - Data - Not default, but can be enabled
+  - AWS CLI:
+    - `--include-global-service-events` - Enable to track all AWS services
+    - `--is-multi-region-trail` - Enable to track events in all regions
   - By default, event log files are encrypted using Amazon S3 server-side encryption (SSE)
   - Can store your log files in your bucket for as long as you want.
   - Can also define Amazon S3 lifecycle rules to archive or delete log files automatically.

 - Redshift